-With Senior Living communities across the country still actively fighting the COVID-19 pandemic, we understand your furnishings budget may be tight right now.
+With Senior Living communities across the country adapting to a post-COVID-19 world, we understand your furnishings budget may be tight right now.
 But we also understand the demands on your senior housing community haven’t decreased, and you may need to fill some gaps in your senior furnishings to better serve your residents.
-Our senior furniture experts have compiled tips and tricks on how to stretch your budget and practice social distancing in your community.
+Our senior furniture experts have compiled tips and tricks on how to stretch your budget while still enhancing your Senior Living environment.

 1. Refresh Outdoor Furniture for Seniors